 Robotic Surgery Fellowship at Moffitt Cancer Center

 Moffitt is an attractive destination for surgeons around the world seeking educational experience in robotic surgery.
-Dr. Fontaine is the Program Director for Moffitt’s 12-month Robotic Surgery Fellowship.
-Led by Dr. Fontaine and Dr. Eric Toloza, this fellowship offers recently graduated thoracic surgeons an exceptional opportunity for additional in-depth training in robotic surgery.
+Fontaine is the program director for Moffitt’s 12-month Robotic Surgery Fellowship in Tampa, Florida.
+Led by Fontaine and Dr. Eric Toloza, this fellowship offers recently graduated thoracic surgeons an exceptional opportunity for additional in-depth training in robotic surgery.

 The Tampa-based surgeons provide robot-assisted surgical options for many types of cancers, including:

 - Gastrointestinal cancer